+The Current Funds are used to account for the revenues and expenditures resulting from operations, with the Unrestricted Funds and Restricted Fund shown separately.
+The Restricted Fund represents resources that are restricted to use by either an outside donor or grantor.
 Current funds that are internally designated for specific purposes by the governing board or management having delegated authority are reported as Unrestricted Funds.
 The Unrestricted Proprietary Fund reflecting the operations of the bookstore, other auxiliary enterprises, internal service funds and student activity funds is shown separately from the Unrestricted General Fund.

-The Fiduciary Funds are used to account for additions to and deductions from fund equity of the Loan Fund.
+The Fiduciary Funds are used to account for additions and deductions from fund equity of the Loan Fund.
 In addition, the Fiduciary Funds are used to account for funds of students and organizations held by the College as custodian in the Agency Fund.
 The transactions of the Agency Fund increase and decrease assets and liabilities but do not effect fund equity.
 As a result, the Agency Fund is not reflected in the Statement of Changes in Fund Equity.

-The Plant Funds are used to account for additions to and deductions from fund equity of the Unexpended Plant Fund and the Investment in Plant Fund.
+The Plant Funds are used to account for additions and deductions from fund equity of the Unexpended Plant Fund and the Investment in Plant Fund.